Former Representative Giffords launches gun control drive

 Brady Campaign President Dan Gross said its supporters "stood shoulder to shoulder" with Giffords, but a spokeswoman could not immediately say how the groups might collaborate.

-U.S. President Barack Obama pledged, after the Connecticut shooting, to take swift action to reduce gun violence and has created a task force led by Vice President Joe Biden due to report later this month on possible measures.
+U.S. President Barack Obama pledged after the Connecticut shooting to take swift action to reduce gun violence and has created a task force led by Vice President Joe Biden that is due to report later this month on possible measures.

 The task force is examining legislation that would ban assault rifles, but is also looking at the role of violent movies and videogames in mass shootings and whether there is adequate access to mental health services.